FAQs - Information

 An organization becomes defunct if their yearly registration form is not turned in by the end of spring semester.[back to top]

 If the organization went defunct within one year of a student wanting to restart it, there is a short form that must be completed.
 The form is located in OSA.
 If more than one year has passed since the organization went defunct, the student must begin the process of starting the organization like new.
-See the FAQ "How do I start a student organization" for more information.[back to top]
+See the section on "Starting an New Student Organization" for more information.[back to top]

-If any officer in your student organization is changing, please complete the CLA Student Organization Update Form and submit it Renee Jaime at 503-370-6463 or via email at email@example.com in the OSA.
+If any officer in your student organization is changing, please complete the Student Organization Update Form and submit it Renee Jaime in person ( in the OSA; 2nd floor of the University Center) or via email at firstname.lastname@example.org.
 Renee will make sure the Accounting office gets a copy of the updated information.[back to top]

 If a student organization has a concern, conflict or grievance with a department on campus, please come to the Office of Student Activities and speak with a staff member.
 Also see the Student Grievances & Referral Guide for Student Concerns page on the Campus Life website for further information.[back to top]